 Visual Studio Code Notes

-Code is a nice open source text editor from microsoft (docs).
-It is light weight compared to most traditional IDE, yet fully featured and efficient.
+Code is an open source text editor from microsoft (docs).
+It is (was??) light weight compared to most traditional IDE, yet fully featured and efficient.
 I find it perfect for working on web projects (i.e. Open Folder not a file), such as using Jekyll, with Git nicely integrated.

 The VSCodium project provides an alternative all open source + no tracking version of VS Code.
-VS Code is open source, however, the installers you download from MS include additional non-open-source components.
+VS Code is open source, however, the installers you download from MS include additional non-open-source components and extra MS tracking features.

-Update: unfortunately MS seems to be continuously adding more and more features (i.e. junk) all the time–taking it from a nice minimalist editor, to a getting-close-to bloated piece of software.
+Update: unfortunately MS seems to be continuously adding more and more features (i.e. junk) all the time–taking it from a nice minimalist editor, to yet another bloated piece of software.
 I am still using it, but starting to get frustrated by more and more features that I don’t want and actually get in the way of working.
+Almost every update I have to figure out how to turn off another feature.
 Typical MS…

 Here are my notes-to-self about stuff: